weikailin/cs6222-fa23/math-eg.md

 >
 > (customized title)

-The block-level syntax applies to HTML tags p and blockquote in CSS rules but the texts in HTML tags is no longer parsed by Kramdown/markdown.
+The block-level syntax applies to HTML tags p and blockquote in (the auto generated) CSS rules but the texts in HTML tags is no longer parsed by Kramdown/markdown.

 {:.defn}